-Sorry you missed the flash FREEBIE.
-There will be more in the future, please sign up on the mailing list by ordering the free Welcome Packet and you will be notified the next time this happen.
-Thanks!
-Heather Enjoy another Friday flash FREEBIE fiddle tune posted on the M4YV blog (scroll down to access the file & a slow, practice video) This will only be up for 24 hours and was taken from the Fiddle Duets sheet music collection.
-Friendly reminder that the 50% Fiddle Music and Fun Stuff Sale is almost done and will be going on thru February.
-Happy music making!
+This will only be up for 24 hours and is from the Fiddle Duets sheet music collection.
+Friendly reminder that the 50% Fiddle Music and Fun Stuff Sale is almost done and will be going on through February.
+Happy music-making!
 Heather

 2 Comments